10 Mind-Boggling Oddities of Communist Poland

-In 1988, the Communist economic system of everything being state-owned and state-controlled started to seriously waver.
-It forced the Polish United Workers' Party to introduce signs of liberalization; one of those was ‘commercial petrol’.
+In 1988, the communist economic system of everything being state-owned and state-controlled started to seriously waver.
+It forced the Polish United Workers' Party to introduce signs of liberalisation; one of those was ‘commercial petrol’.
 How could petrol, one of the most popular commercial goods, not have been commercial before?

 Up till then, every driver had a yearly allocation of several litres that they were entitled to buy.
-After running out of this limit, their car would become useless for the rest of the year unless they bought some petrol on the black market (which was severely penalised).
-From July 1988, every Polish citizen could buy some ‘komercyjna’ (Polish adjective for commercial) petrol, much more expensive than normal (for the same petrol) and sold in just 64 stations in all of Poland, but free of the rationing system.
+After running out of this limit, their cars would become useless for the rest of the year unless they bought some petrol on the black market (which was severely penalised).
+From July 1988, every Polish citizen could buy some ‘komercyjna’ (the Polish adjective for 'commercial') petrol, which was much more expensive than normal even though it was exactly the same type and quality of petrol.
+It was sold in only 64 stations in all of Poland, but free of the rationing system.

 7. There was hardly anything to watch on the telly

 Television in the Polish People’s Republic was state-owned and carefully controlled by the censorship office.
-Despite several educational and cultural programmes, the communist powers used it as their main means of distributing propaganda.
-Programmes like Film Chronicles of Polish People’s Republic or Daily News conveyed messages ordered by the Party and often blatantly blurred the truth.
-In response, Polish citizens organised massive acts of civil disobedience, such as turning their TV screens to the windows or gathering on casual walks during the Daily News in the times of Martial Law.
+Despite several educational and cultural programmes (some still loved, such as The Old Timer's Cabaret or Four Tank-Men and a Dog), the communist powers used TV as their main means of distributing propaganda.
+Programmes like Film Chronicles of the Polish People’s Republic or Daily News conveyed messages ordered by the Communist Party and often blatantly blurred the truth.
+In response, Polish citizens organised massive acts of civil disobedience, such as turning their TV screens to the windows or gathering on casual walks during these news shows in the times of Martial Law.

 8. There were vending machines with glasses attached

-This was surely one of the grossest inventions of Communist engineers.
-This machine was used to serve carbonated water with or without raspberry juice.
-The ugly part is that it didn’t give disposable plastic cups but had glass cups attached on string.
-After each use they were only rinsed with water and ready for the next person to use.
-No wonder it made it into history with the nickname gruźliczanka, which might be translated as tuberculosis-lady.
+This was surely one of the grossest inventions communist-era engineers created.
+The machine in this photo was used to serve carbonated water with or without raspberry juice.
+The ugly part is that it didn’t dispense disposable plastic cups but had glass cups attached by string.
+After each use, they were merely rinsed with water and assumed ready for the next person to use.
+No wonder it made it into history with the nickname gruźliczanka, which can be translated as 'tuberculosis-lady'.

 9. You needed to wait 20 years to have a phone installed

 To have a phone line allocated and installed, one could wait as long as 20 years.
-The deficit of private phones was not only a result of poor infrastructure, it was also very lowly prioritized by the communist power.
-Less phones means less conversations to control, less conspiracy and trouble.
+The deficit of private phones was not only a result of poor infrastructure, it was also very lowly prioritised by the communist powers.
+Fewer phones meant fewer conversations to control, and less conspiracy and trouble.